Comorbidities and Hidradenitis Suppurativa

 - Inflammatory Bowel Disease

 All of these conditions can be treated.
-Take care of you - talk to your doctor.
+Take care of yourself - talk to your doctor.